Have you ever wondered why your homemade pizza dough never quite reaches the lofty heights of your favorite pizzeria’s crust?

 After flour, water is the second most significant component of pizza dough.

-- Water triggers the formation of gluten, which creates a firm structure in pizza dough.
+• Water triggers gluten formation, creating a firm structure in pizza dough.

-- Hard water that has a high mineral content can make your dough tough, while soft water has the opposite effect, causing your dough to be too relaxed.
+• Hard water with a high mineral content can make your dough tough, while soft water has the opposite effect, causing your dough to be too relaxed.

 Accordingly, the best water for pizza dough you use will undoubtedly make a difference in the final result of your crust.